Alcohol Use In America

 Both alcohol and cannabis have been around for thousands of years, and both have been used for recreational, spiritual, and medical purposes.
 Both have been a part of life in America since our country’s founding.
 And to a greater or lesser extent, both have been socially accepted at times, while being prohibited at other times.
 For the past century, however, there has been a distinct difference in social attitudes between the two: while people tend to accept or reject alcohol, they don’t react to it with fear, a sense of taboo, or disgust, like they do with cannabis.
 Why is that?
 This analysis attempts to understand why people tend to accept alcohol but denounce cannabis.

-To better understand Americans’ attitudes toward alcohol and cannabis, I first examine the role each has played in America’s history, I then examine the nature of social acceptance of alcohol vs. cannabis, and then I propose some explanations as to why alcohol has been accepted, perhaps grudgingly at times, while cannabis has been so adamantly rejected.
+To better understand Americans’ attitudes toward alcohol and cannabis, I first examine the role each has played in America’s history.
+Next, I examine the nature of social acceptance of alcohol vs. cannabis, and then I propose some explanations as to why alcohol has been accepted, perhaps grudgingly at times, while cannabis has been so adamantly rejected.

 I conclude that alcohol has always been used overtly, so everyone can see its effects.
 Users have validated its use and effects for other users and non-users.
 However, cannabis has always been used covertly, so people can’t see that it’s safe, enjoyable, and effective for treating medical conditions; that is, users have not been able to validate cannabis use for other users and non-users.
-The overt vs. covert behavior has created feedback loops encouraging acceptance of alcohol, while stigmatizing acceptance of cannabis.
+The overt vs. covert behavior has created feedback loops encouraging acceptance of alcohol, while enabling the contiued stigmatization of cannabis.

 A Brief History of Alcohol Use in America